tullyH/spiritual-trip-report/memoir.md

 And you bring your attention back to the here and now.
 You remember that you’re alive.
 That you exist.

+## How Far Are You Willing to Go?

+I’m not saying there’s only one way to reach those states.
+Sometimes they just hit you — you’re walking, journaling, zoning out — and out of nowhere you wake up for a second.
+Those rare flashes where everything feels still, real, undeniable.

+Most people only have a few of those in their lifetime.
+A few moments that stay with you —

+like bookmarks you didn’t mean to place, but never lost.

+But if we’re talking about those kinds of states — the ones that shift your whole perception — Then the real question becomes:

+How far are you willing to go?
+How much are you willing to give?

+For me, I treated it like a full-time job.
+Not an idea — a practice.
+Constantly checking where my attention was.

+And that’s when the mind starts pulling its tricks.
+Whispering:

+“You’re almost there.”
+“Just get up from bed and sit on the couch first.”
+“Just make your coffee first.”

+But that’s exactly the dream.
+Presence isn’t later.
+It’s right now.

+Even walking to the fridge — that’s it.
+Feeling the floor under your feet.
+Hearing the hum in the background.

+It’s not that the stories and thoughts disappear — they’re still there — But your priority flips.
+Raw experience becomes the main thing.

+And to live like that, you have to surrender.

+Not give up on life —
+but give up trying to micromanage it all.

+And yeah, it can feel terrifying at first —
+Like if you let go, you’ll crash.

+But you don’t.

+You land deeper into life than you ever thought you could.

 ## How Far Am I from Enlightenment?